teamx10/ccc/PRIVACY_POLICY.md

 # Privacy Policy

 Your privacy is very important to us.
-It is Chevalier’s extension goal to respect your privacy regarding any information we may collect from you across our web extension.
+It is TeamX10’s extension goal to respect your privacy regarding any information we may collect from you across our web extension.
 We only ask for personal information when we only need it to provide and improve your experience with our service.
 We collect it by fair and